 In a study of 463 students that used 1,000 milligrams every hour for 6 hours, then 3 times daily after that, reported flu and cold symptoms in the test group decreased 85% compared with the control group after the administration of megadose Vitamin C.

 When you go through the biochemistry, you find that vitamin C is involved in almost everything.
 Read my article on vitamin C to learn more and read more studies.

 Garlic is a natural antibiotic, antiviral, antimicrobial, antifungal and antiparasitic.
 When I worked in a university vegetable garden, the garlic wouldn’t ever fall to disease.
-The 2017 season has proven garlic to be a top contender.

 One doubled blind placebo study took 146 volunteers were randomized to receive a placebo or an allicin-containing garlic supplement, one capsule daily, over a 12-week period between November and February.
 The active-treatment group had significantly fewer colds (reduced by 63%) than the placebo group.
 The placebo group recorded significantly more days challenged virally (5 days compared to 1.5) and a significantly longer duration of symptoms.
 Volunteers in the active group were less likely to get a cold and recovered faster if infected.
 Volunteers taking placebo were much more likely to get more than one cold over the treatment period.

 It is important not to use aged garlic, which does not have the high allicin compound like the one listed here.
 Freshly chopped raw garlic is another excellent option.